 What are the side effects of taking collagen?

 According to WebMD, collagen peptides are generally safe to use.
 They also suggest that you can use up to 10 grams of collagen a day for up to 5 months with no adverse side effects.
 However, if you’re pregnant or breastfeeding you want to consult your doctor first, as there have been limited studies on the effects of collagen in pregnant and breastfeeding mothers.

 What is the best way to take collagen?

-We’ve explained what collagen is, what the different types of collagen are, and whether it has side effects so you’re probably wondering what is the best way for you to take this supplement.
-Whether you decide to take it in powder or pill form you can take it, however, suits you best.
-There’s no perfect technique on how to take collagen, however, there’s an amazing way you can help boost your collagen production within your body.
-This can be done by consuming foods high in vitamin C. There are a variety of different fruits and vegetables that are high in this vitamin such as bell peppers, strawberries, and citrus fruits such as oranges, lemons, and limes.
+We’ve explained what collagen is, what the different types of collagen are, and whether it has side effects so you’re probably wondering what’s the best way for you to take this supplement.
+There’s no perfect technique on how to take collagen.
+However, there’s an amazing way you can do to help boost collagen production within your body.
+This can be done by consuming foods high in vitamin C. There are a variety of different fruits and vegetables that are high in this vitamin, such as bell peppers, strawberries, and citrus fruits such as oranges, lemons, and limes.